 - Transferwise- Comes with great real-time exchange rate (in case your clients pay in different currencies) and only 1% fee of the amount paid, way less than what most platforms charge.
 All you need is to register through a few steps and request for the funds.

 - Waveapps- This online payment is a preference for most virtual personal assistants due to its ease of use.
 Follow these steps to start receiving your payments via Wave

 - Zoho- If you use this software as your CRM then you can send invoices seamlessly as it with integrates Paypal and Stripe.

 - Zelle- This is a direct deposit kind of online payment but an intermediary, therefore, you are not giving out checking account info at all

 - Venmo- With Venmo, they’re no fees to receive money for personal use.
 If you’ve registered your VA business, then it’s against their TOS to operate a legitimate business through it.
 You’ll need to have the business version that charges 3% for transactions.

 - Stripe- For non-US citizens, you’ll need a US bank account to register successfully or you’ll need Stripe Atlas.

 - Payoneer- A great alternative to PayPal.

-Now that’s a list of options you can choose from to receive your well and hard-earned cash for your virtual assistant services.
-If you are on a long-term contract, you might want to consider a payment option that automates the process of invoicing and getting paid.
+Now that’s a list of options you can choose from to receive your well and hard-earned cash.
+If you are on a long-term contract, consider a payment option that automates the process of invoicing and getting paid.